hakluke/haktldextract/README.md

 Options:
 ```
--t      threads (number of concurrent threads to use)
+-t      threads (number of concurrent threads to use, default is 16)
 -s      subdomains (dump subdomains instead of base domains)
 ```